geljo/project-clip.vim/README.md

 Plug 'geljo/project-clip.vim'
 ```

 Attention!
-This is not working on not `*nix` systems.
+This is working only on `*nix` systems.
 There is still 1 system call which will be replaced in future

 ## TOOD's